shabi1978/speedUP/README.md

 Step 7.
 Add the key values in "posConfiguration.yaml" (on the Left side will be Old Values and on Right side will be New Values, separated by a colon: ).
 Kindly note- this will rename your files, file references and directory according to your input.

 Step 8.
-Go to into "C:\speedUP-main\speedUP-main", double click on SpeedUP.jar and  <b> wait for a few seconds. </b> the new directory will get generated according to destinationDirectoryPath which exists in "gitCredentials.yaml"
+Go to into "C:\speedUP-main\speedUP-main", double click on SpeedUP.jar and  <b> wait for a few seconds. </b> The new directory will get generated according to destinationDirectoryPath which exists in "gitCredentials.yaml"